LoicMahieu/certbot-git-controller/README.md

 Simple tool that use certbot for managing Let's Encrypt certificates.
 It creates a webserver that listen for http-01 challenge and use a git repository as store.

 Example use-case: Your frontend load-balancers are decentralized and spreads on multiple servers, your configuration is managed as a git repository.
-Simply proxify `/.well-known/acme-challenge/` to the `certbot-git-controller`ç
+Simply proxify `/.well-known/acme-challenge/` to the `certbot-git-controller` !

 ### Usage